Dirac leptogenesis from asymmetry wash-in via scatterings: Baryon asymmetry

-If a larger value than the SM value $N_\text{eff}\simeq 3$ is found, it could be interpreted as the contribution of the Dirac partners $\nu_R$.
-On the other hand, even SM-compatible observations of $N_\text{eff}$ at CMB-S4 cannot exclude Dirac leptogenesis, since the freeze-in regime remains as a finite region of parameter space where the correct baryon asymmetry can be achieved without excessive $\Delta N_\text{eff}$ (see Fig.~\ref{fig3}).

 Overall, Dirac leptogenesis via scattering is an efficient mechanism to explain the matter--antimatter asymmetry of our universe in models with Dirac neutrinos, without ever violating $B-L$.
-In the flavor-blind -- effectively one-generational -- case studied above, this extends the viable parameter space of all Dirac-leptogenesis models of Ref.~\cite{ Heeck:2023lxl} that contain at least three different Yukawa matrices, \ie~models \emph{b} and \emph{c}, into the region $\TR \ll M_X$.
+In the single-flavor -- effectively one-generational -- case studied above, this extends the viable parameter space of all Dirac-leptogenesis models of Ref.~\cite{ Heeck:2023lxl} that contain at least three different Yukawa matrices, \ie~models \emph{b} and \emph{c}, into the region $\TR \ll M_X$.
 Within our approximations, the models with only two Yukawa matrices would yield a vanishing asymmetry~\cite{Blazek:2023dow}.
 However, the introduction of flavor effects could change this conclusion and allow for all Dirac leptogenesis models to work in the low-reheating regime.
-A detailed discussion of such flavor effects is left for future work.
+The flavor becomes important when we allow $X$ to couple to more than one generation and when we lower the reheating temperature below $\unit[3\times 10^{13}]{GeV}$, where sphalerons and SM Yukawa interactions become relevant. $X$ couplings to two or even all three $\nu_R$ will also increase the generated $\Delta N_\text{eff}$ from Eq.~\eqref{eq:Neff} by a factor two or three, respectively, both of which are currently allowed but within reach of CMB-S4~\cite{Abazajian:2019oqj, Abazajian:2019eic} unless $\Gamma/\mathcal{H}\vert_{\TR}\ll 1$.
+At least part of the Dirac leptogenesis parameter space is hence testable through $\Delta N_\text{eff}$.
+A detailed discussion of flavor effects is left for future work.